top of page

 Why?

 Because reacting to “somebody told me” without a conversation creates a one-sided story.
-And in relationships, even when they're ending, unilateral decisions create damage.
+In relationships, even those that are ending, unilateral decisions can cause immense damage.

-If your spouse says, "Somebody told me I can take all your savings, so I did," that’s not guidance — it’s betrayal wearing a mask.
+For example, if your spouse claims, "Somebody told me I can take all your savings, so I did," that’s not guidance — it’s betrayal wearing a mask.

-If the conversation came from curiosity — “Hey, somebody told me this.
+If the conversation arose from curiosity — “Hey, somebody told me this.
 Is it true?” — everything changes.
+Now there’s dialogue.
+Now there’s a relationship, even in separation.

 The core question should always be: what’s true?

-Is the advice legal, ethical, informed?
-Or is it misdirection from pain, projection, or an outside opinion with a hidden agenda?
+Is the advice legal, ethical, and informed?
+Or is it misdirection from pain, projection, or an outside voice with a hidden agenda?

-Somebody told me advice must always be taken as a talking point, not a marching order.
+Somebody told me advice should always be treated as a discussion point, not as a marching order.

 You’re Allowed to Choose Something Better

-The impact of bad advice can stretch far beyond legal paperwork.
-It can shape how you feel about yourself, your ex, and your future for years to come.
+The impact of bad advice can extend far beyond legal paperwork.
+It can affect how you perceive yourself, your ex, and your future for years.

 But here’s the good news:

-You can press pause on the noise.
-You can ask deeper questions.
-You can get real support that isn’t powered by fear, revenge, or ego.
+You can press pause on the noise, ask deeper questions, and seek genuine support that doesn’t stem from fear, revenge, or ego.

-Let someone else’s opinion stay theirs.
-Grab hold of your voice — and build forward from there.
+Let someone else’s opinion remain theirs.
+Cling to your voice — and build forward from there.

-For those navigating unique challenges, whether divorcing a narcissist or considering reconciliation with a narcissist, it's crucial to recognize that not all advice applies equally to every situation.
+For those facing unique challenges, whether divorcing a narcissist or considering reconciliation with a narcissist, not all advice fits every situation.

-If you're encountering specific circumstances like divorce due to menopause or finding yourself navigating divorce with a chronically ill spouse, the intricacies of each situation necessitate tailored approaches.
+Specific circumstances, like divorce due to menopause or navigating divorce with a chronically ill spouse, necessitate tailored approaches.

-Your future isn’t built on what somebody told you.
+Your future isn’t constructed on what somebody told you.

 It’s built on you.

 No matter where you are, expert divorce support is just a Zoom call away.
-Based in Vancouver, I offer professional divorce coaching to clients across North America, including Toronto, Washington, Florida, and beyond.
-Whether you’re navigating an amicable split or a high-conflict divorce, personalized guidance is available to help you move forward with clarity, confidence, and strength.
+Based in Vancouver, I provide professional divorce coaching to clients across North America.
+Whether you’re navigating an amicable split or a high-conflict divorce, personalized guidance can help you move forward with clarity, confidence, and strength.

 Explore More Resources: